-Are you an LGBTI carer?
+Are you an LGBTIQA+ carer?
 Find support and services to help you

-Lesbian, gay, bisexual, transgender and intersex (LGBTI) carers face the same stresses and pressures as other carers.
+Lesbian, gay, bisexual, transgender, intersex, queer, asexual + (LGBTIQA+) carers face the same stresses and pressures as other carers.
 But you may also face added problems of discrimination.

-There are also many organisations and resources designed specifically to help LGBTI carers.
+There are also many organisations and resources designed specifically to help LGBTIQA+ carers.
 It’s important for you to find support to help you and the person you care for.

 Getting information and support

 There are many organisations and services that can help.

-- National LGBTI Health Alliance – has a list of organisations that provide health services for the LGBTI community on their members webpage
+- LGBTIQA+ Health Australia – has a list of organisations that provide health services for the LGBTIQA+ community on their members webpage

 - QLife – provides free, anonymous, counselling and referral for people wanting to talk about issues including sexuality, identity, gender, bodies, feelings or relationships

 - Beyondblue has information and support for members of the LGBTI community

-- Carers Australia – has branches in every state and territory who provide support and resources for LGBTI carers:
+- Carers Australia – has branches who provide support and resources for LGBTIQA+ carers:

-- The Department of Health has put together resources for LGBTI ageing and aged care
+- The Department of Health and Aged Care has put together resources for LGBTIQA+ ageing and aged care

-- Dementia Australia has information and resources if you are caring for someone with dementia, including a booklet for LGBTI carers
+- Dementia Australia has information and resources if you are caring for someone with dementia, including a booklet for LGBTIQA+ carers

 LGBTIQA+ carer rights